JiteshKusalkar/linq/README.md

 - run `yarn install` followed by `yarn start` on `/client` directory

 ## Using the app

+### Running the app
 Run the chat app on two different tabs.
-Enter name and room to begin the chat. **Please make sure the room name should be same to chat with the other person.**
+Enter name and room to begin the chat. **Please make sure the room name should be same while chatting with the other person.**

+### Testing the client app
+To run the client test suite, run `yarn test` on root of `/client`.

 ## Features